-On AIX, replace LD\LIBRARY\PATH with LIBPATH.
+On AIX, replace LD_LIBRARY_PATH with LIBPATH.

 Add the Instant Client directory path to the PATH environment variable.
-In Control Panel, double-click System.
+If Control Panel has a search facility in your version of Windows, search for "environment variables" to locate the dialog box where you can edit the PATH.
+Otherwise, in Control Panel, double-click System.
 In the Advanced tab, click Environment Variables.
 In the System Variables list, double-click Path.
 Use a semicolon (;) to separate the Instant Client directory from the existing entries.